hoprnet/hopr-sh/README.md

 Type following commands into your terminal, if you are using a VPS, log in into your VPS.

-In case you have not installed it already, install the XCode CLI Utils via:
+In case you have not installed it already, install the XCode CLI Tools via:

 ```bash
 $ sudo xcode-select --install